History of the Journal

 We solicit in-depth articles (average 8,000-12,000 words) that combine detailed conceptual analysis with practical engagement.
 While we accept papers in all areas of bioethics, we are especially interested in publishing papers that explore ethical and social issues in science practice, and/or philosophical approaches to health, environmental, and science policy.
 We encourage articles that situate philosophical and ethical issues in a global context.

-Prospective authors should feel free to contact the editorial team for advice concerning whether their manuscripts are suitable for submission to KIEJ and how to bring them in line with our mission.
+Prospective authors should feel free to contact the editorial team for advice concerning whether their manuscripts are suitable for submission to KIEJ and how to bring them in line with the journal’s mission.

-Rebecca Kukla, PhD, is a Senior Research Scholar at the Kennedy Institute of Ethics and Professor of Philosophy at Georgetown University.
+Quill R Kukla, PhD, is a Senior Research Scholar at the Kennedy Institute of Ethics and Professor of Philosophy at Georgetown University.
 Professor Kukla’s research interests include reproductive ethics and the culture of pregnancy and motherhood, public health ethics, the ethics of health communication, research ethics, methodological issues in medical research, and the social epistemology of medicine.
-Much of her research bridges bioethics, epistemology, and philosophy of language.
-Of late, she has particularly been interested in ethical and epistemological issues surrounding risk reasoning and communication.
-She explores these issues at all levels of medical practice, from trial design and the interpretation of scientific results, to evidence-based medicine guidelines, to physician-patient communication, to health promotion campaigns and media representations of risk, to laypeople’s judgments and discussions about risk.
+Much of their research bridges bioethics, epistemology, and philosophy of language.
+Of late, they have particularly been interested in ethical and epistemological issues surrounding risk reasoning and communication.
+They explore these issues at all levels of medical practice, from trial design and the interpretation of scientific results, to evidence-based medicine guidelines, to physician-patient communication, to health promotion campaigns and media representations of risk, to laypeople’s judgments and discussions about risk.

 School of Medicine, Tehran University of Medical Sciences, Iran

 Dan W. Brock, PhD